Updated: Nov 11

 In Traditional Chinese Medicine, there are many acupressure points we can massage ourselves to help improve sleep.

 You can use your thumb or fingers to massage it clockwise 30 times and then counter-clockwise 30 times, or just do it for 5 to 10 minutes on each point.
-If a certain point hurts, it means there's a qi (energy) flow there.
+If a certain point hurts, it means there's a qi (energy) obstruction there.
 In that case, just apply however much pressure you can tolerate, and over time, the pain will reduce as the blockage reduces.

 Tip 8: Set an alarm to start your evening routine